JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 4. Stopping the sequence
 ++++++++++++++++++++++++++++
-Deciding when to stop a measurment is much more involved then when to start.
+Deciding when to stop a measurement is much more involved than when to start.
 Normally, this is done by either time or a set number of scans.
-Both of these are normally decided before the measurment has started and before the quality of the sample is truly known. autoEPR allows for more accurate criteria to be set such as, Signal to Noise(SNR) or for dynamic criteria to be used.
+Both of these are normally decided before the measurement has started and before the quality of the sample is truly known. autoEPR allows for more accurate criteria to be set such as Signal to Noise(SNR) or for dynamic criteria to be used.
 An example of such dynamical criteria would be in autoDEER where the distance distribution after data processing is used.

-Setting a termination criteria is trivally simple with autoEPR.
-Here is an example where we are using a SNR criteria of 30.
+Setting termination criteria is trivially simple with autoEPR.
+Here is an example where we are using SNR criteria of 30.

 .. code-block:: python

-    criteria = autoEPR.SNRCriteria(threshold=30)
+    criteria = autodeer.SNRCriteria(threshold=30)
     interface.terminate_at(criteria)

-This will test the measurment every 10 minutes to see if the threshold has been reached and then it will terminate the experiment.
+This will test the measurement every 10 minutes to see if the threshold has been reached and then it will terminate the experiment.
 If a more regular or less regular interval is required, this can be specified by passing the argument `test_interval=` with the time period given in minutes.

 If you want to terminate the experiment immediately, this is also possible.
 .. code-block:: python

     interface.terminate()